Milo59/NEW-MTCG/README.md

->The last but not the least, the User class is pre-defined in the model folder.
+>The last but not the least, the objects to be transferred is pre-defined in the model folder.

 +++